delislecl/pyOptions/README.md

 div_array = np.array([div for i in range(VECT_LENGTH)])
 ```

-We can apply Black Scholes to get results as a vector :
+We can directly use functions on vectors to get results as vectors :

 ```
 BS = pyOptions.Black_Scholes()